greim/ng-falcor/readme.md

 You can name it whatever you want, but `ngf` is nice and short.
 It has several methods:

- * `ngf('path.to.something')` or `ngf('path', 'to', 'something')` - Synchronous getter.
+ * `ngf(path)` - Synchronous getter.
 Will trigger a router request as a side effect if the value isn't found in the model.
 As usual with Falcor, the provided path must point to a leaf node in the graph.
  * `ngf.twoWay(path)` - Returns a function that serves as an `ng-model` in a two-way binding scenario.
 Must be used in conjunction with `ng-model-options="{getterSetter:true}"`.
 Be aware this will send `set` requests to your Falcor model as the user interacts with the bound element.
  * `ngf.get(...args)` - Alias to [`get(...args)`](https://netflix.github.io/falcor/doc/Model.html#get) on the internal Falcor model.
  * `ngf.getValue(...args)` - Alias to [`getValue(...args)`](https://netflix.github.io/falcor/doc/Model.html) on the internal Falcor model.
  * `ngf.set(...args)` - Alias to [`set(...args)`](https://netflix.github.io/falcor/doc/Model.html#set) on the internal Falcor model.
  * `ngf.callModel(...args)` - Alias to [`call(...args)`](https://netflix.github.io/falcor/doc/Model.html#call) on the internal Falcor model (named `callModel` to avoid colliding with JS's `Function#call`).
  * `ngf.invalidate(...args)` - Alias to [`invalidate(...args)`](https://netflix.github.io/falcor/doc/Model.html#invalidate) on the internal Falcor model.
- * `ngf.configure(opts)` - Reconfigure your `ngf` object.
+ * `ngf.configure(opts)` - Configure your `ngf` object with a fresh configuration.
 Accepts same options as `ngFalcor.create(options)`.
 Warning: this has the side effect of deleting all cached Falcor data.
+ * `ngf.reconfigure(opts)` - Reconfigure your `ngf` object.
+Accepts same options as `ngFalcor.create(options)`.
+Warning: this has the side effect of deleting all cached Falcor data.
+The difference between this and `ngf.configure()` is that this merges the given configuration information into the existing, instead of replacing it.

 ## Example